Capture method — Demersal otter trawl

 Criterion score: 0.5 info

-In 2018 trawling accounted for 97% of landings.
-Most catches are by France, the UK (England and Wales), Spain and Ireland.
-They are bycatch in demersal fisheries, as well as in targeted mixed fisheries for megrim, hake, anglerfish, Nephrops and others.
+Megrim in the Celtic Sea, west of Ireland, and in the Bay of Biscay are caught in a mixed fishery predominantly by French followed by Spanish, UK and Irish demersal vessels.
+In 2019, the four countries together have reported around 95% of the total landings.
+Belgium also contributes to a small proportion of catch.
+Megrim are predominately taken by trawls (beam and otter trawls), which accounted for 97% of catch in 2018.
+3% of catch was taken by other gears.
 Otter trawlers account for the majority of Spanish landings from ICES area 7.
 Most UK landings of megrim are made by beam trawlers fishing in the southwest of England and Wales.
 Irish megrim landings are largely made by multi-purpose vessels fishing in to the west and south of Ireland for gadoids such as cod and haddock, as well as plaice, sole and anglerfish.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Dab